lgiese/lgiese.boat.io/sonarsensor.md

 **1\.
 First Attachment**

 The first attachment to the original self printed boat body worked with a simple line or fishing line.
 The distance between boat and deeper was about 1m.
 The function of the Deeper and the accuracy of the depth determination could therefore be tested on the Lahn river while it was in motion.
 The only problem was the GPS connection.
-Due to the deeperâ€™s strong buoyancy and the boatâ€™s stern waves, the deeper often came under water and interrupting the GPS signal.
+Due to the deeper's strong buoyancy and the boat's stern waves, the deeper often came under water and interrupting the GPS signal.

 **2\.
 Second Attachment**

 To prevent the deeper from swaying too much on the water surface, the idea of attaching the deeper to a robot arm was born.
-After a short search, the â€œRobot Arm (SG90)â€ was printed on the 3D printer.
+After a short search, the "Robot Arm (SG90)" was printed on the 3D printer.
 This should gently press the deeper onto the surface of the water to prevent build-up.
 Furthermore, the deeper could have been lifted out of the water if the sensor was not needed.
 The robot arm was too weak to lift the 100g deeper and the load too light to keep the deeper on the water surface.

 **Robot Arm (SG90)** [https://www.thingiverse.com/thing:2848795](https://www.thingiverse.com/thing:2848795) (.stl data available here)